 The dried cod once saved Norway from starvation as there was a high demand for dried fish in the southern European catholic countries during the lenten season.

-Norway had first suffered badly from the Black Death and was afterwards hit by a longer period of poor harvests in the mid 1300s.
+Norway had first suffered badly from the Black Death and was afterward hit by a longer period of poor harvests in the mid-1300s.
 German based merchants offered to bring grains into the country in exchange for the monopoly of selling the dried cod from the Lofoten on the continent.

 What seemed like an easy way out of misery for Norway turned into a very long period where the country basically depended on the German salesmen.
 And even though the Hanse was discontinued at some point, the merchant’s guilt in Bergen continued obeying to the old rules and even kept the language until as late as 1899.

 But without the dried cod from the Lofoten, Norway would probably have starved to death.
 Without granting this monopoly to the merchants of the Hanse, Norwegian salesmen might not have had a chance to sell their cod in the continental — Hanse controlled — market.